8bitslime/OBJLoader/README.md

-# OBJLoader
+# OBJLoader (Java)
-Just a very simple OBJ file loader that works about 90% of the time
+Just a very simple OBJ file loader in Java that works about 90% of the time